 Procedures

-- Use precision to describe the process you followed during the experiment.
-You should be able to explain exactly what you did.
+- Accurately describe the process you followed during the experiment.

 - Be as detailed as possible to allow replication of findings.

-- Avoid adding extraneous details such as record sheets and debrief
+- Avoid adding extraneous details such as record sheets and debriefs.

-Useful tips to guide you when writing the procedure:
+Useful tips to guide you when writing the procedures section:

-- Always assume the reader has no prior knowledge and relies on your procedure to replicate the experiment.
+- Always assume the reader has no prior knowledge and relies on your explanation to replicate the experiment.

-- Use the past tense to write in this section as it has already happened.
+- Use the past tense in this section as it has already happened.

-- While giving the details, be concise, but only to allow replication of the experiment; don’t overburden the reader with unnecessary details.
+- While giving the details, be concise, but only to allow replication of the experiment; do not overburden the reader with unnecessary details.

 Results

-The results section of a lab report presents both descriptive and inferential statistics.
-In other words, the results section use figure to present the observed data of the research.
-At this stage, you should not interpret the data, this will come later in the discussion.
-In this section do NOT add raw data to your results.
-Use of APA style while presenting the results.
+The results section of the report presents both descriptive and inferential statistics.
+In other words, the results section uses figures to present the observed data.
+You should not interpret the data, as that is done in the next section.
+In this section, do not present raw data.
+Use APA style while presenting the results.

 Here are the writing conventions of APA style that you should follow: